Skip to main content

 Festa della Madonna della Libera in Campobasso: A Family's Guide to Authentic Molise Magic

 Benvenuti, amici!
-As a mother who has traversed the beautiful, sometimes chaotic, landscapes of Italy with my husband, Lorenzo, and our two energetic children, Leonardo (born 2017) and Beatrice (born 2021), I’ve learned a thing or two about finding those truly special, family-friendly experiences.
-And let me tell you, Molise, Italy’s best-kept secret, holds a treasure that’s absolutely perfect for families with kids: the Festa della Madonna della Libera in Campobasso!
+As a mother who has traversed the beautiful landscapes of Italy with my husband, Lorenzo, and our two children, Leonardo and Beatrice, I’ve learned a thing or two about finding those truly special, family-friendly experiences.
+And let me tell you, Molise holds a treasure that’s absolutely perfect for families with kids: the Festa della Madonna della Libera in Campobasso!

 Now, before we dive into the joyous details, let’s clear up a common misconception.
-Many people hear “Campobasso festival” and immediately think of the famous Misteri procession with its gravity-defying floats in June.
+Many people hear “Campobasso festival” and immediately think of the famous Misteri procession in June.
 While the Misteri are certainly spectacular, the Festa della Madonna della Libera, celebrated in May, offers a different, equally enchanting, and perhaps even more intimate glimpse into the heart of Molise.
-It’s a vibrant, deeply spiritual, yet wonderfully accessible celebration that truly embodies the authentic Italy we all dream of discovering.

 A joyful procession with a statue of Madonna della Libera carried through a festive street in Campobasso, with families and children watching.